wentao-yang/SearchForRegionalOutliersInThermalImages/README.md

 > java GUI
 ```

 An interface will ask you to enter the directory of the folder with the thermal images.
-Once you submit, it will present the images that contains outliers.
+Once you submit, it will present the names of the image files that contains outliers.